EXPLAINER: How UK Conservatives can change their leader – KION546

 Associated Press

-LONDON (AP) — Britain’s beleaguered Prime Minister Boris Johnson is fighting for his political future, after two of his top Cabinet ministers walked out of their jobs and a string of more junior ministers resigned following months of political chaos.
-Many opponents, including those within his own Conservative Party, have openly called for Johnson to go.
-But he has shown no sign of quitting, and it may be up to a powerful Conservative group known as the 1922 Committee to oust him before the next general election.
-Under current party rules, a year must pass before another formal leadership challenge can take place.
-But the committee has the power to change the rules to allow a fresh confidence vote sooner.
+LONDON (AP) — Britain’s beleaguered Prime Minister Boris Johnson is fighting for his political future after two of his top Cabinet ministers walked out of their jobs.
+A string of more junior ministers followed and resigned Wednesday.
+A growing number of opponents within his own Conservative Party have called for Johnson to go.
+But with the prime minister showing no sign of quitting, it could fall to a powerful Conservative group known as the 1922 Committee to decide whether to oust him before the next general election.
+Johnson survived a no-confidence vote by his party’s lawmakers next month.
+Under current party rules, a year must pass before another formal leadership challenge.
+The committee has the power to shorten the timeframe.